ggezy/securechatsample/README.md

 ``pip install -r requirements.txt``

 Running the application
+Open 2 command line prompt or ZSH
-1. Run Server first:
+1. Run Server first on the first tab:
 ``python server.py``
-2. Run the app:
+2. Run the app on the second tab:
 ``python app.py``

+Make sure the server is fully up before running the app.

 Side Note:
 If you want to change the where the host and port or any configuration want to be added,